 This potential budget impact analysis included the estimated number of individuals in the US who would be eligible for treatment.
-To estimate the size of the potential candidate populations for treatment, we applied prevalence estimates (4% of patients with NASH [average of 1.5% to 6%]31; 35% of whom have moderate to severe fibrosis28) to the 2023-2027 projected US population.
-Applying these sources resulted in an average estimated prevalence of 3.81 million eligible patients in the US.
-For the purposes of this analysis, we assumed that 20% of these patients would initiate treatment in each of the five years, or 762,119 patients per year.
+To estimate the size of the potential candidate populations for treatment, we applied a prevalence estimate of 1.4% to the 2023-2027 projected US population aged 18 years of age and older.
+Our estimate was based on a 4% prevalence of NASH in the overall US population [based on a reported average of 1.5% to 6.5%]31 and the proportion of patients with NASH who have moderate to severe fibrosis which was reported to be 35%.29 For the purposes of this analysis, we assumed that 20% of these patients would initiate treatment in each of the five years, or 762,119 patients per year.
 Given we are assessing two new market entrants, we assumed that 50% of patients each year (N=381,059) will initiate resmetirom and the remaining 50% of patients each year (N=381,059) will initiate OCA.